Password Spraying & Other Fun with RPCCLIENT

 In order to perform a password spray attack, the next step is to pick a common password (such as “Autumn2015”) and work out our technique on how to spray using rpcclient.
 Conveniently, rpcclient allows us to specify some commands on the command line which is very handy.
 The follow two examples show a successful logon versus a failed logon.
 (Password of “bbb” is the correct logon).

 In these examples, we specifically told rpcclient to run two commands, these being “getusername” and then “quit” to exit out of the client.
 Now we have all of the ingredients to perform a password spraying attack.
 All we need is a bourne/bash shell loop and we are off to the races.
 Example of a simple shell script or command line to spray, given that the “enumdomusers” output is in the “domain-users.txt” file, would be as follows.

 You know that you are successful when you see the string “Authority” appear in the output.
 Lack of success for each user is going to be the “NT_STATUS_LOGON_FAILURE” message.

 I highly recommend getting familiar with the UNIX Samba suite and in particular these tools.
-They quite literally saved by bacon over the past week and you could well be in the same boat needing these fun tools in your future also.
+They quite literally saved my bacon over the past week, and you could well be in the same boat needing these fun tools in your future also.